mhagstrand/slate/source/includes/_api_objects_store_information.md

 # Store Information Object

-Profile of an individual store.
+Profile and metadata of an individual store.

 ## Store Information Object - Properties